migtools/mig-agnosticd/demos/2019_RHTE/keynote/README.md

 We'd need :
 - access to an AWS account which has permissions to create AWS resources required by both the clusters.
 - secret token to deploy OpenShift 4 cluster.
-It can be created here :
+- domain for your clusters with HostedZone created in Route 53
 - a private content repository.

 ## Requirements